chrisdevisser/ff12-tza-guide/guide.md

 #Garamsythe Waterway

-- Balthier: Monk
+- Balthier: Machinist
-- Fran: Black Mage
+- Fran: White Mage
 - Ghost easier to kill now for bestiary
 - Leather Helm\* (3% steal from Gigantoad)
 - 2x Horn (55% steal or 25% at L0 from Gigantoad)